 Rusty’s efforts to organize fishermen to oppose the efforts of the anti-Catch-and-Release faction were quite successful during the summer months of 1986.
 In September of that year, Rusty, along with a group of five other sympathizers, met and decided to found a group of fly fishers and conservationists that would promote and support the long term well-being of the Au Sable River watershed.

 This decision materialized into a charter meeting of twenty members of the Anglers of the Au Sable on January 18, 1987, in Farmington Hills, Michigan.
 Interim officers and an interim board of directors were appointed.
 Rusty Gates, instrumental in beginning the organization, was elected president and served as such until he passed away in 2009.
 The organization soon after was incorporated and was granted non-profit status.
 After the initial membership recruitment drive from February to June of 1987, almost 800 people, from twenty one states and four countries, were members in good standing.

 The organization published its first newsletter, News & Notes, in May of 1987 and went on to publish three additional issues under that name.
 In 1988, the Angler’s new and expanded quarterly publication,

 The Riverwatch, was first published.
 It has been issued approximately four times per year since.

 The Anglers Mission Statement is: To preserve, protect and enhance the Au Sable River System for future generations of fly fishers.

-Presently, the Anglers of the Au Sable has over 600 dues-paying members, over half of which are either founding members or have been members since 1988.
+Presently, the Anglers of the Au Sable has over 1000 dues-paying members.

 Help us, help you!
 The Anglers is an all volunteer organization.
 Your support and involvement can help protect this beloved watershed.
 Please visit the “Members” area of the website to join today.